A-Rush-R/Car-Rental-System/README.md

     - Minor Scratches
     - Light Damage
     - Heavy Damage
-- The default cap on number of users (per type) is 100000, it can be changed in the [`constants.h`](/constants.h) file (it would require changing the id of all the objects in the database if done so)
+- The default cap on number of users (per type) is 100000, it can be changed in the [`constants.h`](/constants.h) file (it would require changing the id of all the objects in the database if done so).
-- At the time of return it is assumed that the condition of the car returned will be same or worse than the condition at the time of renting
+- At the time of return it is assumed that the condition of the car returned will be same or worse than the condition at the time of renting.
+- Whenever a string input is given it is assumped to have no spaces.
+- It is assumed that the user will give a date in present/future.